-- MaxNumberOfThreads is the maximum number of parallel processes (table and partitions) that will run, tune it by your needs depending on CPU numbers and network speed.
+- MaxNumberOfThreads is the maximum number of parallel processes (table and partitions) that will run.
+Tweak it to meet your needs depending on CPU numbers and network speed.

 - Run is a Boolean, if false then the database will not be mirrored.
 It can be used to create a test database that will not run unless you are testing.